 Thank you for visiting.
-I work as a science illustrator and natural history artist from my home in McCarthy, Alaska.
+I work as a natural history artist and science illustrator from my home in McCarthy, Alaska.

 I love to create visuals that explain a process or a place.
 From pop up books for children, interpretive signs, coloring books, and other educational materials, I have experience creating engaging, one of a kind visuals.
 Here you will find a selection of projects that I have worked on, as well as portfolios of black and white, color, and digital work.
 Further information and professional recommendations are available upon request.

 Five Stories of Water from an Unusual Summer in Alaska: It was a unique summer in Alaska.
 The hottest and driest on record, after many other hot and dry, record-breaking summers.

 If you’ve sent me an e-mail in July-early August, then you probably got some sort of away message.
 This is the heart of summer in Alaska, and it seems that each year I spend most of the time with an away message on auto reply.
 I trade my computer and studio projects for living out of a backpack

 One tool the science team uses to collect information is ISIIS.
 The In Situ Ichthyoplankton Imaging System (ISIIS) is dragged through the water and collects images from the shadows of organisms that pass through the camera slot.
 There are two camera areas, one big and one small.
 Each camera acts like a scanner and shines light through the water to record the shadows of the animals…